ATHLETIC LEADERSHIP 11 and ATHLETIC LEADERSHIP 12

 * acquire practical/survival English for the workplace.

-* develop learning strategies, study skills and problem-solving skills pertaining to school work and everyday life.
+* develop learning strategies, study skills and problem-solving skills relevant for school and in life.

 * experience success at school.